Abk2345/F1DashboardApp/Readme.md

     6. Now, closing all the terminals, open one new terminal in the docker-compose folder and execute command (docker-compose down -v), then (docker-compose up --build) to run the backend properly, it will insert all the data first and then run the backend on port 3000

 # Further Development
-Testing code could not be written because of lack of time :)
+Testing modules for the app could not be written because of lack of time :)

 # Hope you enjoyed!